Whether you are seeking information for a school project, for your job, or your own personal interests, the Library can help!

 Searching online can provide a vast, and sometimes confusing, array of research results.
 It is important to understand how to decide if information is reliable, accurate and up to date.

-To evaluate online sources:
+To evaluate online sources, ask questions about:

 - If it's unclear who exactly created or published certain works online, look for About pages on the site for more information.